Tips for keeping warm as the ‘wintry spell’ begins

 It can be tempting to pull on your thickest jumper to stay warm, but you might be better off in multiple thin layers.

-Not only can they be added and removed as you go in or outside, but warm air gets trapped between the layers – acting as insulation, and helping you keep warm.
+Not only can they be added and removed as you go in or outside, but warm air gets trapped between the layers – acting as insulation, and helping you keep cosy.

 Get a smart heater